Feyerabend/vm/ps/APPLE.md

-So *Display PostScript* (DPS) was a technology developed by Adobe Systems in collaboration with NeXT during the late 1980s and early 1990s.
+So *Display PostScript* (DPS) was a technology developed by Adobe Systems in collaboration with NeXT during the late 1980s and early 1990s, first lauched in 1987.
 It aimed to extend the capabilities of traditional PostScript by adding support for interactive graphics and user interface elements, making it suitable for on-screen display and user interaction.

 [^displayps]: https://en.wikipedia.org/wiki/Display_PostScript
 [^next]: https://en.wikipedia.org/wiki/NeXT